greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/TRUNCATE.html.md

 `TRUNCATE` will not fire any user-defined `ON DELETE` triggers that might exist for the tables.

-XXX `TRUNCATE` will not truncate any tables that inherit from the named table.
+`TRUNCATE` will not truncate any tables that inherit from the named table.
 Only the named table is truncated, not its child tables.

 `TRUNCATE` is not MVCC-safe.
 After truncation, the table will appear empty to concurrent transactions, if they are using a snapshot taken before the truncation occurred.